 For the victorious allied countries in WW2 Austria was enemy country, and after the peace the four of them administered the country together, just like in Germany.
-One of those allies was of course the Sovjet Union who true to their traditions built a victory monument in Vienna.
+One of those allies, the Sovjet Union, true to their traditions built a victory monument in Vienna.
 It’s still here, a semicircular bow of stone pillars with advancing soldiers on top.
 Today a wall behind the monument has been painted with Ukraine’s colours blue and yellow.
 And some of the wreaths laid down by the central pillar also carries the blue-yellow ribbon.

 Just a few Metro stations and a short promenade away from the city centre we enter the grounds of the Belvedere, a palace that once was the home of the archduke Frans Josef.
 He was to be the next kaiser of Austria but was shot in Sarajevo in the incident that would become start WW1.
 Today re is an excellent art museum where the centerpiece is Gustav Klimt’s famous painting “The Kiss”.

 Actially Belvedere is two palaces with a very elaborated garden in between them.
 We only enter the upper palace that has great art, both classic and modern in its many rooms.
 Another famous painting here is the portrait of Napoleon on a horse, and we also find works of the Norwegian Edvard Munch.
 Personally I found the expressive paintings by Klimts pupil and fellow Austrian Egon Schiele most rewarding, his gnarly and twisted portraits are really strong.